 - Tasker Project file (name.prj.xml)

 - Tasker Task file (name.tsk.xml)

 - Tasker Scene file (name.scn.xml)

 When importing files from the internet, pay attention to the file extension, and what menu you use to import the files over.
-If you try to import the project file via profile import menu, you are not going to find the file in your directory.
+If you try to import the project file via the profile import menu, you are not going to find the file in your directory.
 Only files specific to the import menu are visible to you.
 To access the import menu, long press on a correct tab.

 I suspect you will run into issues sooner or later.
-There are few things you can do to fix it.
+There are a few things you can do to fix it.
 Before you run online and ask questions, check if the downloaded file is compatible with your phone and the Android version.

 Run your task manually, when an action is performed successfully, you will see a small green circle confirming it.
 Otherwise, you will see a red circle indicating that this action is causing the issue.

 Another way is to enable the log and check the orders of your tasks.
 This may look a little daunting at first, but it is worth learning how it looks like and how to learn it.
 The log is available via Tasker menu (More/Run Log).
 It will display the tasks and actions that are performed in the chronological order.
 Watch out for error messages which will point you to the task or action that causes the issues.